 On April 11, 2017, however, the USPSTF released an updated draft recommendation statement upgrading the recommendation grade for prostate cancer screening in men ages 55 to 69, thereby recognizing that the decision to screen for prostate cancer should be based on an individualized approached after discussion with a physician about the potential benefits and harms of screening.
 But while urologists were pleased with the revised recommendation for men ages 55 to 69, they were disappointed in its failure to upgrade its recommendation for men age 70 and over.

-Urologists Urge the Support of the USPSTF Transparency and Accountability Act
+Urologists Urge Support for USPSTF Transparency and Accountability Act